If you touch a metal part on the outside of your RV and get shocked, is that a problem? What if it’s only a tingle?

 Fixing a hot skin condition requires knowing what’s wrong.
 You might need to do some sleuthing.

-If you’re measuring low voltage levels, say, under 20, then the potential difference could be caused by the normal operation of your appliances.
-But if you’re measuring 60, 80, or even the full-circuit 120 volts, then that indicates a burned-out water heater element or short circuit.
-You will need to trace the source of the fault current.
-Start by looking at the breaker box and fuse panel for any blown fuses or tripped breakers.
+If you’re measuring low voltage levels, say, under 5-10 volts AC, then the potential difference could be caused by the normal operation of your appliances.
+But if you’re measuring 60, 80, or even the full-circuit 120 volts AC, then you will need to trace the source of the fault.

 Follow these rules when investigating for your loose ground connection: